Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/06-Structural-PatternsPt.2/Lesson6.md

 # Structural Patterns Pt.2

 <!-- INSTRUCTOR NOTES:
-1) For the quiz in the Initial Exercise:
-- the URL is xxxx
+1) No quiz this class -- course project
 2) For Activity 1:
 - Solution is xxxx
 3) for Activity 2: